fuzzylogicxx/fuzzylogic/posts/my-2023-in-review.md

 ## Work

 I’m fortunate.
-I have a good job with great holidays (now including summer Fridays off).
+I have a good job with great holidays.
 I work with smart and lovely people.

 In the positive column: Brand.
 Accessibility.
 Progress and nice feedback.
 Empowerment of others.
 Three conferences: CSS Day, the in-person day of Design Systems Day in Edinburgh.
 And my employer FreeAgent held their second staff conference which was excellent.